kurisufriend/fuck-quest/readme.md

 fahk quest

 current status:
-    imgs from /a/ are nonexistent. we have thumbnails, and only thumbnails. i'm working on it.
+    ~~imgs from /a/ are nonexistent. we have thumbnails, and only thumbnails. i'm working on it.~~ scraped a little under a third of them from the archives because they hashmatch with something posted more recently. still working on it.

 todo